onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The TTPP - the truth to power protocol
-TTPP as the name and logo of the global brain

 We need to collectively tune our parameters about how the world works just like babies learn when young